yeasy/learning_pickleball/en/appendix_equipment.md

   - Disadvantages: No particular standout advantages, most "average" choice
   - Best for: Most intermediate players

-- **Heavy Paddle (8.5-10 oz / 240-280g)**
+- **Heavy Paddle (8.5-9.5 oz / 240-270g)**
   - Advantages: Better power transfer, more stable in fast exchanges, better feel
   - Disadvantages: Requires more power to swing, can cause arm fatigue and injury
-  - Best for: Advanced players, intermediate players with sufficient strength
+  - Best for: Strong players.
+Note that most professionals use 7.8-8.4 oz paddles; only some add lead tape to reach 8.5+ oz.

 **Selection Recommendations:**
 1. When holding the paddle and making a swing motion, it should feel light rather than heavy